InstituteforDiseaseModeling/historymatching/docs/wrapped_model.rst

   1. Create an instance of the model using the parameter values in :py:`kwargs`
   2. Run the model
   3. Possibly post-process the results of the model
-  4. Return a valid :ref:`WrappedModelResults`.
+  4. Return a valid :ref:`SimFrame`.